KurtKalwin/localDataStore/README.md

 localStore.create("keyabc1", jsonObject); //create a key-value in data store JSONObject jsonFromDataStore = localStore.read("keyabc1"); //retrieve key from data store localStore.delete("keyabc1"); //delete key from data store

+localStore.create("keywithttl", jsonObject, 60) // create a key with TTL = 60 seconds
 ```

 You can also create data store with an optional path and size :